Family Support & Child Welfare Services

-Southwest Human Development offers programs that provide parenting support and education so that parents/caregivers may best give their children the care and nurturing they need to thrive.
-Ultimately, such support also helps to prevent child abuse.
-These programs include:
+Southwest Human Development offers programs that provide parenting support and education so that parents and caregivers can best give their children the care and nurturing they need to thrive.

 - Healthy Families: An evidence-based home visitation program that supports pregnant women and families with newborns to promote child health and development, enhance parent-child relationships, improve school readiness and increase family self-sufficiency.

 - New Beginnings Program: A nationally-recognized parenting program for separating and divorcing parents in which research demonstrates that parental participation in the program results in improved children’s long-term adjustment following divorce.

 - Parent Partners Plus: This program helps families connect with free home visitation programs for expecting parents or families with a child age 0-5 living within Maricopa County.

 - Supervised Parenting Time: There are many situations in family law cases or other cases affecting the parent-child relationship when the need arises for a professional to supervise contact between parents (or others) and their children.
 This service provides court-ordered, supervised parent-child visitation including constructive feedback, and/or assists in the reintroduction of a parent into a child’s life.